-Description of the key audit matter

-The Fund's debt and equity investment portfolio makes up 98% of total assets (by value) and is considered to be the key driver of the Fund's capital and revenue performance.
+Description of the key audit matter How the matter was addressed in our audit The Fund's debt and equity investment portfolio makes up 95% of total assets (by value) and is considered to be the key driver of the Fund's capital and revenue performance.
 We do not consider these investments to be at high risk of significant misstatement, or to be subject to a significant level of judgement, because they comprise liquid, quoted investments that are held by third party custodians.
-However, due to their materiality in the context of the financial statements as a whole, they are considered of most significance in the audit of the financial statements.
+However, due to their materiality in the context of the financial statements as a whole, they are considered of most significance in the audit of the financial statements.in the audit of the financial statements. investment transactions and to value the portfolio; Agreeing the valuation of 100% of the debt and equity investment portfolio to externally quoted prices; and mazars